drdrej/nodejs-json-get/README.md

      version: 0.2.27
      author: A.siebert (drdrej)

-## Inspired by following concepts:
+## Inspired by the following concepts
 * streams
 * events & event-processing
 * fluent APIs